 Please note that the mandatory device activation procedure requires an active Internet connection on your computer.
 Activating an Antelope device offline is not possible.

 SETTING UP

-Once the unit has been connected to a power source:
+Once the unit is connected to a DC power source and your computer is switched on: